 A Security and Fire Alarm Systems Assessment was completed in 2007 to determine the existing conditions of the security and fire alarm systems and provide recommendations for replacement upgrades to improve reliability and efficiency.
-Additionally, several of the facilities doors and locks are in need of replacement.
+Additionally, several of the facility's doors and locks are in need of replacement.
 The doors and locks from the original date of the facility have locking mechanisms that are no longer manufactured, resulting in reduced availability of replacement parts.

 Project has been approved and construction contract has been awarded by the Board of Supervisors (March 24, 2009, Item B-12.)
-Construction commenced in May 2009.
+Construction commenced in May 2009 and will be completed in mid-2010.